List of Neighbours characters introduced in 2007: Holly Hoyland

 Izzy Hoyland becomes pregnant after she has a one-night stand with her ex-partner, Karl Kennedy.
 When she discovers her pregnancy, Izzy leaves Erinsborough.
 Eight months later in London, Izzy runs into Karl and his wife, Susan.
 Susan helps Izzy reunite with her boyfriend, Pete, and he urges her to tell Karl the truth about the baby.
 The following day, Izzy watches as Karl and Susan are remarried on a boat on the Thames and she goes into labour.
 Karl delivers their daughter and Izzy names her Holly.
 Deciding not to ruin Karl and Susan's day, Izzy keeps quiet about Holly's paternity.
 However, Susan overhears Izzy and Pete talking and she tells Karl once they return home.
 Izzy initially asks Karl to stay out of Holly's life, but he flies back to London to spend time with her.
 Susan later agrees to become Holly's godmother and Karl tries to visit her as often as he can.

 When Izzy goes on a cruise with her new partner, she puts Holly on a plane to send her to stay with Karl and Susan.
 Holly is happy to see her father again and spend time with him.
 However, she makes her dislike of Susan clear by glaring at her and calling her old.
 Holly later admits to Karl that she is missing Izzy.
 Susan rebukes Holly when she spills nail polish on the couch.
 Holly believes Susan hates her because of who her mother is, but Karl tells her that is not true and asks her to make an effort with Susan.
 Holly draws a picture of her mother and crosses her out, causing Karl to realise that she is angry at Izzy.
 When Holly tries to add a picture of herself to the Kennedy portrait, she falls from the stool she is standing on, hurting her knee.
 Karl tends to the injury and learns that Holly wants to be part of the family.
 Holly later tells Karl that she is worried that Susan does not like her, but Karl assures her that is not the case.
-Susan sits her Holly and explains to her that despite their rocky start, she does care about her.
+Susan sits her down and explains to her that despite their rocky start, she does care about her.
 They both admit to being scared of each other at first and decide to give each other a chance.
 Holly then admits that she wants to stay with Karl and Susan.
 When Karl tells Holly that Izzy is letting her stay for longer, Holly believes that she does not want her.
 Holly tells Karl and Susan that she wants to go back home and Karl flies to London with her.